HUNT THE LOST QUAIL

 To celebrate the importance of the quail to the area’s heritage, locals and visitors can now hunt quail right in Downtown Thomasville!
 Not with guns, of course, but with their eyes.

-Twelve bronze quail statues are hidden high and low, in plain sight, in twelve different locations in historic, downtown Thomasville.
+Eighteen bronze quail statues are hidden high and low, in plain sight, in different locations in historic, Downtown Thomasville.
 Finding these fowl should be a fun and adventurous scavenger hunt for children and adults alike.
-The goal is to complete the hunt by locating all twelve quail.
+The goal is to complete the hunt by locating all 18 quail.
 In the process, those who participate will gain a deeper appreciation of the natural and historic surroundings that Thomasville has to offer.